UniversalDependencies/docs/workgroups/enhanced.md

 **PROS**: useful for semantic analysis

 **CONS**: not fully coherent with the UD commitment to syntactic representations.
-Can create unconnected nodes, might not be justified if enhanced deps are still to be syntactic
+Can create unconnected nodes

 A compromise could be to use special suffixes or substrings on the label for such cases (in the absence of features on dependencies).
 The v2 "expl" label would count as one of the substrings that signal semantically empty edges.
 Treebank providers could decide to provide such marks or not.
-Treebank users could choose to use it or not.
+Treebank users could choose to use them or not.

 For v3 version: For the expletives that do have the syntactic properties of subjects, the "expl" label could be replaced by a more consistent nsubj:expl label.